 Maybe you’ve caught the travel bug.
 Maybe you have returned home from a big trip abroad and are wondering where to go next.
-Or maybe you’re an aspirational traveler who partakes in wanderlust, but from the comfort of your own sofa.
+Or maybe you’re an aspirational traveler who partakes in wanderlust from the comfort of your own sofa.

 What is life’s purpose ?
-To be happy?
-But how?
+To be happy, sure, but how?
 In Expedition Happiness, a couple tries to find out.
 What is happiness after all?
 Is happiness a wedding?
 A loft overlooking a great view of the city’s chaos?
 A monotonous routine just to maintain a healthy bank balance?

 After all, what is the point of living if you do not break the routine.
 Sit back and stream the Alaskan mountains to the Mexican beaches with the “Loft on Wheels” created by Mogli and Felix with their dog Rudi.
 Let your soul travel as these three try to figure out what happiness is.

-Get to know the ups and downs of executing a moving residence, to make happiness out of an old school bus.
+Get to know the ups and downs of executing a moving residence, and to turn an old school bus into happiness.

-This is hands down the most fun I’ve had watching a food and travel documentary.
+This is hands down the most fun you’ll have watching a food and travel documentary.
 The way that Phil approaches new food, new places, and new people is a breath of fresh air.

 He’ll take you to places you never thought of.
 Places you’ll end up adding to your bucket list.
-Here’s a glimpse into what I ended up adding to my list: coffee in Vietnam, vegetarian food in Israel, dragon fruit in Thailand, and hot dogs in Copenhagen, to name a few.
+After watching this I ended up adding to my list: coffee in Vietnam, vegetarian food in Israel, dragon fruit in Thailand, and hot dogs in Copenhagen, to name a few.